SnapLogic/documentation/autosync/config-sql-server-acct-as-data-source.md

     -   **Password**: The password for the account.
 4.  **Validate and Save**: After saving and validating, AutoSync adds the configuration to the list of saved connections.

 5.  **Select schema**: AutoSync populates this list from the account.
-Choose the schema name \(table\) you want to use as your data source.
+Choose the schema that contains the tables to load as a source.